ksaua/remock/README.md

 For more detailed examples see the test cases.

-## Eagerly intializing beans
+## Disable lazy initialization of beans

 Remock will by default set all your beans to be lazily initialized.
-Annotating your test with `@EagerlyInitialized` disables the lazy init.
+Annotating your test with `@DisableLazyInit` disables the lazy init.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)
     @ContextConfiguration(classes = {SomeService.class, SomeOtherService.class})
-    @EagerlyInitialized
+    @DisableLazyInit
-    public class RemockContextConfigurationTest {
+    public class MyTest {

         @Test
         public void test() {